M.S. Plan III (Coursework Only) Pathway

 Deadlines: Last Thursday of the term prior to graduation

 ECE students must submit a Proposed Graduation Form by the last Thursday of the term prior to their planned graduation.
-Link to electronic form can be found on the ECE Graduate Forms webpage.
+Link to electronic form can be found on the ECE Current Students webpage.
 This link is updated every term to accept submissions for the upcoming term.

 Master’s students must be enrolled for and complete at least 1 graduate credit in the term they complete degree requirements as per the required enrollment policy found in the UNM catalog.